philterd/philter/docs/docs/dashboard.md

 *   **Referential Integrity**: Ensures consistent replacements for the same sensitive information across multiple documents within a context.
 *   **Disambiguation**: Improves accuracy by resolving entity type ambiguities.

-### Redaction Ledger
+### Redaction Ledgers

-The **Redaction Ledger** section provides a tamper-evident, hash-chained record of the individual redactions performed in any [context](redaction/ledgers.md) that has the ledger enabled.
+The **Redaction Ledgers** page provides a tamper-evident, hash-chained record of the individual redactions performed in any [context](redaction/ledgers.md) that has the ledger enabled.
 From this view you can:

 *   **Browse and search** your ledger chains by document id or filename.
 *   **Verify a chain**: open a document's chain to see each recorded redaction (type, replacement, position, and timestamp), along with a badge confirming whether the cryptographic chain is intact or has been tampered with.
 *   **Export a chain** as a JSON document for evidence or external review.
 *   **Purge entries**: ledger entries are kept indefinitely by default.
 An administrator can delete an individual document's chain, or purge entries older than a chosen number of days.
 These controls appear only for administrators and only when `LEDGER_DELETION_ENABLED=true`, which is `false` by default; an active [legal hold](redaction/legal_holds.md) blocks the deletion and reports the blocking hold.
 See [Settings](settings.md).

-When cross-user access is enabled, administrators can additionally review every user's ledger chains from the **All Ledger** tab.
+When cross-user access is enabled, administrators can additionally review every user's ledger chains from the **All Ledgers** tab.
 Ledgers are enabled per context; see [Redaction Ledgers](redaction/ledgers.md) for the full design.

+### Legal Holds

+The **Legal Holds** page sets and releases [legal holds](redaction/legal_holds.md): named, audited instructions that block deletion of redaction evidence until released.
+Administrators see holds across all users.
+A blocked deletion returns `423 Locked` and names the holds responsible.

 ### User Management